ahmadnajmi90/nexscholarsys/README.md

 5. **Task Management**:
    * Create tasks within any list using the "Add Task" button
+   * Choose between normal tasks and paper writing tasks based on your needs
-   * Provide a title and optional details like description, due date, and priority
+   * For normal tasks: Provide a title, description, due date, priority, and assignees
+   * For paper writing tasks: Add academic-specific details like area of study, paper type, and progress tracking
    * Move tasks between lists by dragging and dropping them
    * Click on a task to view and edit its details, add comments, or upload attachments